yelouafi/unReact/README.md

 # Why *unReact* ?

 React and similar frameworks use a *push* model for event handling, ie. when a DOM event is fired, the framework notifies all liseteners for that event, so the event is pushed on the application.
-Put simply, the model is:
+Put simply, the process is:

 1- a dom event is fired
 2- event listeners are notified (the push phase)
 3- event listeners updates the application state
 4- the system re-evaluates the view function and patches the DOM

 unReact uses a *pull* based model for events, when an event fires, the event is not forwarded to listeners (there are no listeners in unReact) but instead *published* on a central place.
 When the framework re-render the UI, interested subscribers, called *Behaviors* can check against the published event to decide if an update should take place.
 In other terms events are *pulled* during the view evaluation phase.
+So the process is:

 1- a DOM event is fired
-3- a message is published on the application
+2- a message is published on the application
-4- the system re-evaluates the view function and patches the DOM (the pull phase)
+3- the system re-evaluates the view function and patches the DOM (the pull phase)

 So in practice, we're not really un-reactive, we just react to event in *lazy* way.